Vinayakbuva Utturkar: Training

 His initial training in Indian classical vocal music was under his father, Pt.
 Vishnu Keshav Utturkar (Joshi).
 He took his advanced training under Pt.
 Mirashi Buwa, who himself was trained under Pt.
 Balakrishnabuwa Ichalkaranjikar of Gwalior gharana.

 His father, Pt.
 Vishnu Keshav Utturkar (Joshi), was a disciple of Neelkanthbuva, who in turn was a disciple of Pt.
 Balakrishnabuwa Ichalkaranjikar.

 Awards

 He belonged to the Gwalior gharana (Pt.
 Balakrishnabuwa Ichalkaranjikar tradition).
-Among many of the awards conferred upon him for his excellence in vocal music, Utturkar was the recipient of the Academy award of Karnataka State Sangeet Nrutya Academy for the year 1979, awarded on 30 March 1980 at the hands of then-governor of Karnataka, Govind Narain.
+Utturkar received the Karnataka State Sangeet Nrutya Academy Award for 1979, which was presented on 30 March 1980 by the Governor of Karnataka, Govind Narain.